 - Vehicle injuries such as being hit by a forklift truck or digger

-All construction industry employers have a legal responsibility to maintain a safe working environment.
+All construction industry employers have a legal responsibility to maintain a safe environment to work in.
 Through regular risk assessments, employers should remove or minimise dangers that pose a risk to their staff.
 If an employer does not observe this duty of care, they can be considered liable for any accidents or injuries that subsequently occur at work.

 Employees who work in a factory or warehouse will be aware of the vast number of risks that they face on a daily basis.
 With heavy machinery, multiple vehicles, a fast pace and often the need to work at heights, factory and warehouse workers have numerous dangers to contend with.

-Some of the most common factory accidents that our injury solicitors have processed claims for include:
+Some of the most common factory accidents that injury solicitors have processed claims for include:

 - Slips, trips and falls – often on wet floors and because of obstructions or poorly maintained flooring

 - Falls from heights